Historic Building Renovation Anchors Center's Lancaster Investment

 Local Contractors — Garland Mill Timber Frame of Lancaster has been hired as Construction Manager, which will help keep project wages in the community.
 Read the latest update on construction progress.

 The renovated first floor will provide a new home for Lancaster's Root Seller Marketplace, a market that provides access to healthy local foods for the greater community.
 "We're so excited to expand to a larger space on Main Street, allowing us to increase our offerings of both retail products and products from local farmers, food producers, and crafters,” said Melissa Grella, executive director of Taproot Farm & Environmental Education Center, the nonprofit organization that operates the Root Seller Marketplace.

 By moving just down Main Street to the larger space, the Root Seller Marketplace will be able to build a commercial kitchen and continue to expand in the future.

-“Saving old historic buildings like the Parker J Noyes Building is tough work and will have its unique challenges,” said Cloutier.
+“Saving old historic buildings like the Parker J. Noyes Building is tough work and will have its unique challenges,” said Lancaster businessman Greg Cloutier, a partner in the project.
 “It requires a community and people willing to work together to bring life back to this stately building.”

-Leveraging Private Investments
+Leveraging Donations and Investments

-“Our investors want their money to leverage new energy and vibrancy in Lancaster’s downtown,” said Rob Riley, president of the Center.
+“Our donors and investors want their money to leverage new energy and vibrancy in Lancaster’s downtown,” said Rob Riley, president of the Center.
 “We’ve seen how quality redevelopment of important buildings can help communities turn a corner and how one project quickly leads to other enhancements.”